nhwagle/assembly-calc/README.md

 # assembly-calc
-Implementation of a post-fix calculator in assembly language
+Implementation of a post-fix calculator in assembly language and C